Cross-Model Prompt Adaptation

 How to adapt your prompts when switching between different AI models.

-A prompt that works perfectly in GPT-4o might produce mediocre results in Claude, and vice versa.
-Each model was trained differently, with different data, objectives, and safety tuning.
-Understanding these differences lets you adapt prompts quickly instead of starting from scratch.
+A prompt that works perfectly in one model family may produce mediocre results in another.
+Each family was trained differently and tuned for somewhat different defaults.
+Understanding those differences lets you adapt prompts quickly instead of starting from scratch.

 - Safety boundaries: Models differ significantly in what they'll engage with.
 A prompt that works in one model might trigger safety filters in another.
 Rephrasing rather than arguing works best.